Ahmed20150/EasyTravel/README.md

   - `GET /tourist-report`: Retrieve the total number of tourists either for a specific month or across all itineraries.

 - **transportation**
-  - POST /add: Create a new transportation request with the provided details.
+  - `POST /add`: Create a new transportation request with the provided details.
-  - GET /advertiser-usernames: Retrieve a list of all advertiser usernames
+  - `GET /advertiser-usernames`: Retrieve a list of all advertiser usernames

 ## Tests